ysyk2021/the-resilient-salesperson-developing-inner-strength-and-perseverance-for-sales-success/src/chapter-9-1.md

-Chapter 9: Collaborating with Others: Importance of Collaboration in Sales
+Importance of Collaboration in Sales
 ==========================================================================

 Collaboration is a critical component of success in sales.
 In this chapter, we will explore the importance of collaboration in sales.